Survey in Characterizing Semantic Change

-While interest in detecting semantic changes is growing, there is less efforts being applied on characterizing these changes.
-Computational linguistics has not yet fully explored the usefulness of having detailed information about a type of change.
-For example, a change in relation would have a low impact on a sentiment analysis algorithm, while a change in orientation is more likely to affect it.
+While interest in detecting semantic change is growing, less effort is being applied to characterizing these changes.
+Computational linguistics has not yet fully explored the utility of having detailed information about the type of change.
+For example, a change in relation might have a low impact on a sentiment analysis algorithm, whereas a change in orientation is more likely to affect it.

-In this context, the methods to represent meanings are of high relevance to understand what kind of change could be described and characterized.
-This section investigates in the literature representation methods ($\representation$) based on: word frequency, topics, graphs, and embeddings.
-We analyzed how each method was used to characterize \ac{lsc} into the three proposed poles.
+In this context, meaning representation ($\representation$) methods are highly relevant to understanding what kind of change can be described and characterized.
+This section investigates representation methods from the literature based on word frequency, topics, graphs, and embeddings.
+We analyze how each method was used to characterize \ac{lsc} within our three proposed poles.